larsjuhljensen/JensenLab/_pages/training_textmining_ddpm.md

 ## Prerequisites

 All exercises are purely web-based.
-We recommend using [Firefox](http://getfirefox.org/), as some functionality will not work in the latest Chrome and Chrome-based browsers.
+If you have problems making EXTRACT work in your browser, we recommend installing [Firefox](http://getfirefox.org/), as some functionality might not work in some other browsers.

 ## Exercise 1

-In this exercise we will first introduce the basics of text mining: 1) dictionary-based __named entity recognition__ and 2) how this can be used to help __retrieve literature__.
-Afterwards we will move on to how one can use the complete literature to 3) __extract associations between entities__ and finally 4) how these associations can be used for knowledge discovery.
+In this exercise we will first introduce the basics of text mining: 1) dictionary-based named entity recognition and 2) how this can be used to help retrieve literature.
+Afterwards we will move on to how one can use the complete literature to 3) extract associations between entities and finally 4) how these associations can be used for knowledge discovery.

 ### 1.1 Named Entity Recognition

 The goal of named entity recognition (NER) is to find names mentioned in text and resolve them to the underlying biomedical entities (document → entity A, entity B, entity C).
 To illustrate this, we will use the EXTRACT tool, which is designed to use NER to support manual database curation.

 Install the EXTRACT bookmarklet as described on the [EXTRACT website](https://extract.jensenlab.org/).
-We recommend using [Firefox](http://getfirefox.org/), as some functionality might not work in the latest Chrome and Chrome-based browsers.
-(If you wish to run EXTRACT on articles in several formats (e.g. word documents or PDFs) please use the [OnTheFly2.0 webserver](http://bib.fleming.gr:3838/OnTheFly/)).
+Note that EXTRACT only works on webpages; if you wish to run EXTRACT on articles in formats (e.g. PDF) try the [OnTheFly2.0 webserver](http://bib.fleming.gr:3838/OnTheFly/).

-_Hint: If the bookmarks toolbar is not showing in Firefox then go the File menu bar and select View → Toolbars → Bookmarks Toolbar → Always show_
+_Hint: If the bookmarks toolbar is not showing in Firefox, go the File menu bar and select View → Toolbars → Bookmarks Toolbar → Always show (or the equivalent in your web browser)_

 Open the paper "Identification of BCL-XL as highly active survival factor and promising therapeutic target in colorectal cancer" ([Scherr et al., 2020](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7568722/)) and click the **EXTRACT** bookmarklet.
 After a short time, terms should be highlighted in the text.